Chantal13/quartz/content/Notes/Rockhounding/Rocks/conglomerate.md

 One of the most famous varieties is **Puddingstone**, a type of conglomerate that contains bright red jasper pebbles within a lighter quartz or sand matrix.
 Glaciers have scattered puddingstone and other conglomerates across Southern Ontario, and they can sometimes be found along the **north shores of Lake Ontario** as glacial erratics.

+> [!info] Confused between Conglomerate and Breccia?
+> Both are sedimentary rocks with larger clasts, but they look very different in the field.
+> 👉 See the side-by-side comparison here → [[Conglomerate vs Breccia]]

 ---

 ## Appearance & Identification